 - New hydraulic modelling results

 - Flood event information following a flood event

 - Policy / legislation updates

-- Environment Agency flood map updates - New flood defence schemes etc.
+- Environment Agency flood map updates

+• New flood defence schemes etc.

 The Environment Agency regularly reviews their flood risk mapping, and it is important that they are approached to determine whether updated (more accurate) information is available prior to commencing a detailed Flood Risk Assessment.
-It is recommended that the SFRA is reviewed internally, in line with the Environment Agency's Flood Zone map updates to ensure latest data is still represented in the SFRA, allowing a cycle of review of any updated data by checking with the above bodies for any new information.
+Liaison has been undertaken with the EA to agree the methodology in preparing this SFRA.